awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-mutual-tls.md

 ## Updating your truststore<a name="rest-api-mutual-tls-update-truststore"></a>

 To update the certificates in your truststore, upload a new certificate bundle to Amazon S3\.
 Then, you can update your custom domain name to use the updated certificate\.
+After the update you can expect a short propagation time, during which a few failures can be expected.
+Propagation is the amount of time that it takes for the changes to be updated across the internet.
+The propagation time for the update should be no longer than a few seconds.

 Use [Amazon S3 versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) to maintain multiple versions of your truststore\.
 When you update your custom domain name to use a new truststore version, API Gateway returns warnings if certificates are invalid\.